 - Unless otherwise specified in this section or documented exceptional need warrants it, any person granted eligibility for a multiple lot decal designation by the appeal process shall use the lot assigned on the basis of seniority as their primary parking area.

 - Parking Services shall annually review the titles listed in numbers 4 through 6 and make necessary changes in titles and assignments.

-- The following positions shall be eligible for an All-Lot decal: Provost, Vice Chancellor for Business Affairs, Vice Chancellor for Student Affairs, Associate Vice Chancellor for Teaching, Learning & Academic Programs, Executive Director of UWSP Foundation, Director of Facility Planning & Space Management, Facilities Planning Specialist, Director of Safety & Loss Control, Environmental Health & Safety Officer, Director of Protective Services, Director of Facility Services, Assistant Director of Facility Services, Associate Director of Facility Services, Director of News Services, and WSEU Safety Officer.
+- The following positions shall be eligible for an All-Lot decal: Provost, Vice Chancellor for Business Affairs, Vice Chancellor for Student Affairs, Associate Vice Chancellor for Teaching, Learning & Academic Programs, Vice Chancellor University Advancement, Director of Facility Planning & Space Management, Facilities Planning Specialist, Director of Safety & Loss Control, Environmental Health & Safety Officer, Director of Protective Services, Director of Facility Services, Assistant Director of Facility Services, Associate Director of Facility Services and Director of News Services.

 - Provisions for a three-lot decal.
 The following shall be eligible for the first choice of lot as their primary parking area and shall also be assigned the two (2) additional lots designated:

 Director of Residential Living (T, R) and Director of Affirmative Action (E, T).

 Deans and the Chair of Faculty Senate shall have first choice of lot as their primary parking area plus limited Lot A privileges.

 Residence Hall Directors, Executive Assistant to the Chancellor, Special Assistant to the Chancellor for Economic Development and Athletics Director shall be eligible for their first choice of lot.
 (All-Lot not included.)

 When space is available, daily and weekly permits are issued by Parking Services upon payment of the appropriate fee.